Mehmetymw/debezium-postgres-es/README.md

 ## Automated Setup with steps.sh

-We provide a convenient shell script (`steps.sh`) that automates the entire setup process.
+I provide a convenient shell script (`steps.sh`) that automates the entire setup process.
 Here's what it does:

 ```bash
 #!/bin/bash